 I’ve sadly run into some bugs, a couple of them froze me so I couldn’t respawn and had to rejoin the server.
 Sometimes my guy would have trouble vaulting a piece of terrain.
 Most importantly is the game sometimes registers all the bullets fired at you at once. making it seem like you die far faster than your enemies without giving you a chance to react.

 The panzerfausts which are an Assaults rocket launcher used to take down vehicles are currently hitting too hard, giving tank drivers a rougher time than they should reasonably be having.

 The UI is somewhat awkward.
 You can access some of your customization options in the game, but if you want to look at or change your weapon or vehicles specializations you have to exit back out to the main menu.

-However, it is important to note that most of these issues have already been publically acknowledged by Dice and are set to be fixed December 4th.
-If I find myself satisfied with the patch I will update my review score accordingly.
+However, it is important to note that most of these issues have already been publicly acknowledged by Dice and are set to be fixed December 4th.
+If I find myself satisfied with the patch, I will update my review score accordingly.

 - Great and responsive gunplay

 - Tactical new systems are fun and encourage teamplay

 - Classes and vehicles are varied and customizable

 - Some systems require the player base to adapt to a style of play that isn’t the norm.
 Time will tell.